naordabush/posts-system/README.md

 # posts-system
-this is a simple posts system with google auth
+this is a simple posts system with google auth.